Skip to content Skip to left sidebar Skip to footer

 COMMUNICATIONS:

-• TOWN CLERK’S REPORT: The Town Clerk read the town clerk’s report for February and presented the Supervisor with a check for the General Fund for $3,366.35 and for Trust and Agency in the amount of $1,000.00.
+• The Town Clerk presented the Supervisor with a check for the General fund in the amount of $268.52 for March.

-• The Supervisor provided the budget and revenue reports for February.
+• The Supervisor provided the board with the budget and revenue report for March.

 COMMITTEE REPORTS: